radgrad/docusaurus2/docs/developers/getting-started/howto/branch-and-merge.md

   8. Wait 10-15 minutes, see if the [CI build](https://github.com/radgrad/radgrad2/actions) passes.
 If it does not, fix the errors and/or ask for help.
   9. Once the CI Build has passed successfully, send a message to the #radgrad2-chat channel on Discord starting with the text "Master Merge Alert" and followed by a brief message indicating what has changed.

-## Updating your branch when master changed

-Once someone has posted a message to #radgrad2-chat indicating that master has changed, what do you do?
-Your first inclination might be to ignore the message, or put off dealing with it for a long time, but that's almost always a bad idea.
-Instead, the best approach is the following:

-  1. Stop any running Meteor process (control-c).
-  2. Create a "checkpoint" of your current state of development by committing your current changes to your branch.
-Push these changes to github as a safety mechanism (this creates a backup of your changes, and also makes your checkpoint easily available to other developers if joint debugging is later necessary).
-If the next step (merging from master) fails spectacularly for some reason, you can simply back up to your checkpointed commit and continue from there.
-  3. Update your branch from the master branch.
-  4. `meteor reset`
-  5. `meteor npm run start` to do a manual "safety check" (as above)
-  6. Run tests as indicated by the nature of the change to master.
-You can invoke `meteor npm run test-all` for complete security, or some subset of tests depending upon the nature of the change.
-  7. Continue on with development